-The output of each PEAK section is multiplexed, by group of 4 channels, and subsequently converted by two fast 12 bit ADCs, each of which operates the conversion on a group of 16 / 8 (depending on the version) channels (Block A and Block B ADCs).
-The ADC section supports the sliding scale technique to reduce the differential nonlinearity (see references [1], [2]).
+The output of each PEAK section is multiplexed, by group of 4 channels, and subsequently converted by two fast 12 bit ADCs, each of which operates the conversion on a group of 8 channels (Block A and Block B ADCs).
+The ADC section supports the sliding scale technique to reduce the differential non-linearity (see references [1], [2]).
 This technique (see Fig. 2.4) consists in adding a known value to the analog level to be converted, thus spanning different ADC conversion regions with the same analog value.
 The known level is then digitally subtracted after the conversion and the final value is sent to the threshold comparator.